secondo-database/secondo/WebUI/README.md

   small sizes); `layers/icons.ts` rasterises the offered subset into one PNG atlas at first use and hands it to deck.gl, and offering another of Maki's 215 icons is one import plus one entry there.
+- **Basemap** (`map/basemaps.ts`): geographic mode draws over a raster basemap, and a picker beside the projection select chooses between **OSM** (OpenStreetMap, the default), **Satellite** (Esri World Imagery) and **Dark** (CARTO dark-matter).
+The two selects share one row (`.map-ctl`) and never wrap to two: below 520px the layers panel becomes a full-width band directly underneath, positioned to clear exactly one row of controls, and the controls outrank it, so a second row would put the panel's own `▾ Layers` toggle beyond reach.
+The row is bounded on the right and its selects shrink rather than overflow, so it survives a 320px screen.
+  All three are key-free and carry their own attribution, which MapLibre renders; Google's layers — which the old GWT `WebGui2` offered through an OpenLayers `LayerSwitcher` — need an API key and terms of use, so they are deliberately absent.
+The picker only exists in geographic mode: in Cartesian there is no basemap to pick, and a permanently disabled dropdown is worse than an absent one.
+The choice is a display preference like the theme, not a property of the dataset the way the projection is, so it is remembered in `localStorage` across reloads.

+  **Labels take their contrast from the basemap, not from the mode.**
+  `onLightCanvas` used to read `geographic || theme === "light"`, which was only correct while the light OSM raster was the only basemap — over imagery or dark-matter every label would have kept near-black ink on a white halo and become unreadable.
+Each basemap now carries a `light` flag and that decides;
+  the app theme still decides for the Cartesian canvas, which is `--bg-deep`.

+  Two provider quirks worth not rediscovering: the ArcGIS REST tile scheme is `{z}/{y}/{x}` — row before column, unlike every other provider here — and CARTO's URL must not carry Leaflet's `{r}` retina placeholder, which MapLibre would request literally instead of substituting.
+Each source also sets an explicit `maxzoom`, or the map goes blank when zoomed past what the provider has.
 - Internal keys (`_attr`, `_layer`) are hidden from the map tooltip and the selection details panel.
 - **View fitting & zoom controls:** the map view is controlled and auto-fits to